 Animals in Circuses: Ringside Seats for a Spectacle of Cruelty

-Animals don’t want to ride bicycles, stand on their heads, balance on balls or jump through rings of fire.
-Elephants, big cats, monkeys and other animals used in circuses perform tricks because they have no choice.
+Animals don’t want to ride bicycles, stand on their heads, balance on balls, or jump through rings of fire.
+Elephants, big cats, monkeys, and other animals used in circuses perform tricks because they have no choice.
+They’re trained to do so using cruel methods, intimidation, and force.

 If circus audiences knew the truth about the violence and suffering that goes on behind the scenes, they would find these shows anything but entertaining.